jschirrmacher/useful-typescript-functions/src/Files.md

 ## `readYAML(fileWithPath: string)`

 Reads in a YAML file.
-If you want to use this function, you need to install `yamljs` as a dependency.
+If you want to use this function, you need to install `yaml` as a dependency.

 ## `readConfig(fileWithPath: string, withoutSecrets?: boolean)`

 Reads in a YAML formatted config file.
-If you want to use this function, you need to install `yamljs` as a dependency.
+If you want to use this function, you need to install `yaml` as a dependency.

 If the `withoutSecrets` parameter is omitted, a possible `secrets` entry in the config file is removed.
 If the config file is not found, a default configuration with only `{ isDefault: true }` is returned, making it easier to check for.